ShambhaviRoy/ShambhaviRoy/README.md

 Hi, I’m @ShambhaviRoy

-I am a Masters in Electrical Engineering student at Columbia University specializing in Data-Driven Analysis and Computation.
+I'm a Masters in Electrical Engineering student at Columbia University specializing in Data-Driven Analysis and Computation.

 I’m interested in Machine Learning and Deep Learning and I'm passionate about the ability of these domains to influence future technological developments.